topshed/PiClubSushi/README.md

 Most of the activities are remixs of ideas found elsewhere.
 In most cases I have just condensed them down into a single sheet to try to avoid 'computing by numbers'.

-##The following sheets are avialable:
+##The following sheets are available:

 1. **getting-started**: a single page diagram of where all the cables and peripherals go on a Pi
 2. **linux-commands**: a 2 page guide to some of the most useful linux commands and some suggestions for things to try